jriosdev/iOSDropDown/README.md

  }
  ```

-## Customize iOSDropDown 🖌
+## Customizes iOSDropDown 🖌

-You can customize these properties of the drop down:
+You can customizes these properties of the drop down:
 - `isSearchEnabled ` : You can Enable or Disable on DropDown .Default value Is `true`
 - `hideOptionsWhenSelect` : This  option to hide the list when click option one item.
 Default value is `true`
 - `selectedRowColor` : Color of selected Row item in DropDown Default value is `.cyan`